 Most people have pretty large iTunes libraries, which can make trying to transfer iTunes to a new computer complicated.

-With libraries that often have over 1,000 albums, multiple full seasons of TV, and a few feature-length movies, our iTunes libraries take up a lot of hard drive space.
+With libraries that often have over 1,000 albums, multiple full seasons of TV, and a few feature-length movies, podcasts, audiobooks, and more, our iTunes libraries take up a lot of hard drive space.
 Combine the size of these libraries and with their metadata (content like ratings, playcounts, and album art) and you need an efficient, comprehensive way to transfer iTunes or back it up.

 Use iPod Copy or Backup Software

-Assuming you choose the right software, probably the easiest way to transfer an iTunes library is to use software to copy your iPod to a new computer (though this only works if your entire iTunes library fits on your iPod).
-We've reviewed and ranked a number of these iPod copy programs.
+Assuming you choose the right software, probably the easiest way to transfer an iTunes library is to use software to copy your iPod or iPhone to a new computer (though this only works if your entire iTunes library fits on your device).
+I've reviewed and ranked a number of these copy programs:

 External Hard Drive